cnbbooks/lfe-sicp/fm/preface-3/erlang.md

 * To enable hardware interaction
 * To support very large scale software systems
 * To support complex interactions
-* To provide non-stop operationm (on the order of years)
+* To provide non-stop operation (on the order of years)
 * To allow for system updates without downtime
 * To provide high-nines reliability
 * To provide fault-tolerance for both hardware and software

 With these guiding principles, Erlang in its Prolog form emerged over the course of 1986 and 1987.
 Robert Virding joined Armstrong in this effort during this time period, [^5] helping with such tasks as rewriting the initial prototype and improving overall concurrency performance.

 ----